 How this information can help you now

-As I sat in my office the other day speaking with a potential client, I could hear the frustration in their voice.
+As I sat in my office the other day speaking with a potential client who wanted WCB representation, I could hear the frustration in their voice.
 It reminded me of my younger brother when was upset because he felt I knew the rules better than he did.
 It was clear this person was frustrated with recent WCB decisions.
 I could also see how they were playing the game from how they “thought” the game was to be played.

 Every claim they had seemed to be a long-drawn-out process where they wished they could go to fisticuffs with WCB.
 I could see flashbacks of the same feelings my brother must have felt.
 With a smile I simply stated: “What if I could teach you the WCB game so that you would win EVERY time?”

 A quiet hush came on the phone.
 “You can do that?” my future client asked.
 “Let me show you.”
 I said.